Dates and times: 7 weeks on Fridays, 10:00am – 11:00am, June 24-August 5

 Satisfies prerequisite toward the Delta Certificate: Δ (1 delta)

 How do you motivate students?
 What are some active learning strategies you might use in STEM courses, and what are their best practices?
 How do you offer and receive meaningful feedback with your students?
-The Delta Program will offer a local learning community around the video-based course An Introduction to Evidence-Based Teaching.
+Join this 7-week learning community to discuss and apply ideas that you will be introduced to through videos you’ll watch each week.

 - Principles of learning part 1: Prior knowledge, mental models and knowledge organization